The Music Compositions of

 Descending chordal motif

-The 'action' of the movement culminates in a passage of blazing glory, embodying a transfigured version of the 'ferryboat' theme from near the end of the first movement combined into a multiple-canonic rendering of the illustrated descending chordal sequence.
-This brings the body of the symphony to an emphatic close, leaving us with a fading image of that transcendent vision, which subsides into the echoes of the moor and those cuckoos in the glens, which in turn fade away into the distance, leaving just the drone, like some deep unrequited longing for something 'beyond'.
+The 'action' of the movement culminates in a passage of what may appear superficially to be blazing glory*, embodying a transfigured version of the 'ferryboat' theme from near the end of the first movement combined into a multiple-canonic rendering of the illustrated descending chordal sequence.
+This brings the body of the symphony to an emphatic close, leaving us with a fading image of that apparently transcendent vision, which subsides into the echoes of the moor and those cuckoos in the glens, which in turn fade away into the distance, leaving just the drone, like some deep unrequited longing for something 'beyond'.
 Individual humans live, do great deeds (sometimes) and die, but the wilderness goes on for much, much longer!

 Symphony no. 4 - sheet music at www.sheetmusicplus.com Symphony no. 4 Highland Wilderness.
 By Philip GODDARD.
 For Study Score.
 Published by Musik Fabrik (French import). (mfpg010ss)